LesleyForsyth/FLSIT735/Course 2/Week 4/4-3-authentication.md

 Authentication can be achieved in a number of ways.

  Passports, identity cards, driver's licenses, access cards, etc., are tokens we use for authentication every day.
 Other methods are more subtle, such as facial recognition  or voice recognition over the phone.
-It is a scientific fact that mom's voice activates different regions in children's brains, indicating that newborns may identify their mons by just listening **Rolando - reference please.** Handwriting patterns can be used in court as evidence of document ownership.
+It is a scientific fact that mom's voice activates different regions in children's brains, indicating that newborns may identify their mons by just listening (Abrams et al. 2016).
+Handwriting patterns can be used in court as evidence of document ownership.
 And so on.

 All the above are authentication factors.
 The more authentication factors are checked the more assured we can feel that someone is who they say they are, or represent who they claim to.
 How many of you would accept a passport or a driving license as a proof of identity without looking for a match between the passport's photo and their face?